EXPRESSCLUSTER/UM8700/README.md

 ## Sample Script Configuration
 Assume the script resource `UM8700 Services Script` has the following start.bat and stop.bat in it.
+These scripts are samples of the Start and Stop scripts.
+The configuration at your site may be different according to your system requirements and environment.

 - start.bat